 Disorders of sexual development (DSD), including detailed clinical, genetic and functional studies of patients with androgen receptor defects, have been a long-standing interest of the University Department of Paediatrics led by Professor Ieuan Hughes andÂ Dr Carlo Acerini.
 The Department has a unique collection of clinical, biochemical, genetic and histological data and samples, which has been used to further the scientific understanding of DSD.
 These data have been integral in securing EU funding for a European-wide DSD register and for the scientific exploration of the causes of DSD and its management.
 The suggestion that some types of DSD, such as undescended testes and hypospadias, may be related to exposure to environmental chemicals acting as endocrine disruptors also led to the establishment of theÂ Cambridge Baby Growth StudyÂ (CBGS) in 2001.
 The CBGS has recruited over 2600 mothers during pregnancy for the study of their children.

 The scope of the CBGS was expanded at its outset to look at the influence of other prenatal exposures, such maternal blood glucose levels, on the growth and development of offspring.
 This work includes the study of genetic factors, nutrition, postnatal biomarkers, and prenatal / early postnatal epigenetic changes on infant growth and body composition and the future risk of adult onset metabolic disease.
-In conjunction with Dr Ken Ong (MRC Epidemiology Unit, Cambridge), the Department of Paediatrics (Dr Clive Petry and Professor David Dunger) collaborate with a number of other research groups in this area including those lead by Dr Miguel Constancia, Dr Sue Ozanne (Institute of Metabolic Science) and Professor Nabeel Affara (Department of Pathology) at the University of Cambridge.
+In conjunction with Professor Ken Ong (MRC Epidemiology Unit, Cambridge), the Department of Paediatrics (Dr Clive Petry and Professor David Dunger) collaborate with a number of other research groups in this area including those lead by Dr Miguel Constancia, Dr Sue Ozanne (Institute of Metabolic Science) and Professor Nabeel Affara (Department of Pathology) at the University of Cambridge.
 International collaborations with Professor Shane Norris (âBirth to Twentyâ cohort in South Africa) and Professor Andrew Prentice (MRC Gambia cohorts) have allowed exploration of the relevance of the findings in the CBGS to transitional societies where pregnancy and very early postnatal exposures may underlie the very rapid increases in prevalence of diseases such as type 2 diabetes.

-The University Department of Paediatrics has a strong interest in the developmental origins of health and diseases, such as obesity and type 2 diabetes, andÂ Professor David DungerÂ andÂ Dr Ken OngÂ have worked with the Avon Longitudinal Study of Parents and Children, in Bristol, and other cohort studies to delineate effects of low birth weight, rapid early postnatal growth and weight gain, and early pubertal maturation on the risk for subsequent obesity and its related co-morbidities, such as type 2 diabetes and cardiovascular disease.
+The University Department of Paediatrics has a strong interest in the developmental origins of health and diseases, such as obesity and type 2 diabetes, andÂ Professor David DungerÂ andÂ Professor Ken OngÂ have worked with the Avon Longitudinal Study of Parents and Children, in Bristol, and other cohort studies to delineate effects of low birth weight, rapid early postnatal growth and weight gain, and early pubertal maturation on the risk for subsequent obesity and its related co-morbidities, such as type 2 diabetes and cardiovascular disease.
 These studies have included epidemiological, genetic and physiological studies involving birth cohort studies, adult cohort studies and patients with conditions such as precocious pubarche and polycystic ovary disease (PCOS).
 An evolving theme for many of these studies has been the potential role of the growth hormone/insulin-like growth factor-1 axis in regulating developmental changes in insulin sensitivity and insulin secretion.
 The physiology of these interactions has been studied using the model of type 1 diabetes, and have led to clinical trials of the use of insulin-like growth factor-1 in the treatment of type 1 diabetes, led by Dr Carlo Acerini, and exciting preliminary insulin replacement studies in newborn infants, led by Dr Kathy Beardsall.
 These studies have also led to the realisation that recombinant human IGF-1, through its insulin sensitising actions, may be the only effective treatment for some children and adolescents with very severe insulin resistance.
 In collaboration with Professor Steve OâRahilly and Dr Robert Semple (Institute of Metabolic Science), Cambridge University Hospitals Foundation Trust is the national commissioning centre for the treatment of young people with severe insulin resistance with this service led byÂ Dr Rachel Williams.